deeptools/deepTools/docs/content/tools/plotFingerprint.rst

 Usage Example:
 ~~~~~~~~~~~~~~

-The following example plots the the fingerprint for our test ENCODE
+The following example,  plots the the fingerprint for our test ENCODE
 Chip-Seq datasets, for chromosome X. Here we are skipping the regions
 with zero reads using the *--skipZeros* option.